openownership/openownership.beta/_visualisation/core/focus-depth.md

 If you choose to use a Depth that is not unlimited:

 * You must state the Depth you have chosen clearly in the information provided with your diagram.
-* Any Chains that are cut short due to your choice must indicate this with an Arrow that trails off (see image).
+* Any Chains that are cut short due to your choice must indicate this with a line that trails off (see image).

 *[Parties]: {{ site.data.definitions.BOVS.Party }}